 They couldn’t agree on whether their relationship lasted three years (according to the wife) or five and a half years (according to the husband).

-Each kept what was in their own name and the Application was dismissed.
+Each party got to kept what was in their own name and the Application was dismissed.

 NOTE: This case has been published by the Court under a PSEUDONYM, rather than using the real names of the parties.